deval-patel/ollehtO_Py/README.md

  	        Use the  update_othello()  function to communicate with the othello class.
 When a Token is clicked, the instance will try to make a move with the
       		clicked Token’s x and y coordinates.
 If a move is made, the instance will update all of the Tokens it contains with their new images through 			Token.set_image() according to the newly updated ollehtO board.
 If a valid move is not made, nothing happens.

+*othello.OthelloGame:* The package which contains the game rule components:

+	*.board:*
+ 	    Responsible for keeping track of everything that happens on an othello board.
+Handles board related tasks such as checking which player is moving, requesting a move, etc.
+	    is_valid_coordinate: checks if a given coordinate is valid.
+	    get_player: get a player at a given location.
+	    opposing_player: get an opposing player for the requested player.
+	    get_token_count: return token count for the requested player.
+	    player_variation: return a player that has a variation of a current player followed by an opposing player in a requested direction.
+	    flip_tokens: flip tokens at a given location.
+	    has_move: return a player thast has a valid move.
+	    move: make a move for a given player.
+	    _possible_move: return which player can move in a requested direction.

+	*.othello:*
+	    Responsible for managing the game and its decisions.
+	    get_current_player: return player that currently moving
+	    get_board: return current board (list of lists).
+	    move: attempt moving at a requested location.
+	    piece_count: return number of pieces given player has on the board.
+	    check_game_over: check wheter game has ended.
+	    check_winner: return winner of the game.
+	    get_board_string: return string representation of the board used for testing.

 *othello.Player:* The package which contains the player components:

 	*.move:*